silverstripe/developer-docs/en/02_Developer_Guides/10_Email/index.md

 $email = Email::create($from, $to, $subject, $body);
 ```

-[alert]
+> [!CAUTION]
-Remember, setting a `from` address that doesn't come from your domain (such as the users email) will likely see your
+> Remember, setting a `from` address that doesn't come from your domain (such as the users email) will likely see your
-email marked as spam.
+> email marked as spam.
 If you want to send from another address think about using the `setReplyTo` method.
-[/alert]

 You will also have to remove the `SS_SEND_ALL_EMAILS_FROM` environment variable if it is present.